 7) Cuticle shears.
 Invaluable for snipping rigging lines.
 I prefer shears over scissors for this task.
 I get mine at the local drug store.
 Obviously, you won't need these until you get to the rigging stage of building your model.

 10) Painting supplies.
 You'll need masking tape.
 The standard brown variety is great for holding things where clamps won't work.
-For painting, you'll find that vinyl masking tape works much better.
-You may be able to find the vinyl tape at auto parts stores or you can order some from Micro-Mark - part number 60727.
+For painting, you'll find that Tamiya 6mm wide masking tape works much better.
+It's available from Amazon.
 Of course, you'll need paint brushes in several small sizes.
 I buy mine from a local crafts store so that I can feel their softness and flexibility before buying.
 Buy good quality ones designed for use with acrylic (water-based) paints.
 I prefer a type with synthetic bristles made from Taklon.
 You can buy acrylic paints in the craft store as well in a wide variety of shades (a widely available brand is Delta Ceramcoat).
 I've also used Model Flex paints by Badger and have had good results with them.
 Don't buy paints intended for plastic models.

 There are, of course, many other tools you can buy that will make ship modeling jobs easier or more accurate but I'd advise against buying more until you decide you want to stick with the hobby or you run into some job you just can't do with the tools you have.
 All the tools listed above can be used for purposes other than ship modeling.
 Above all, don't buy some specialized ship modeling jig or tool that seems like it would be a good idea.
 Such things are frequently just a waste of money.
 Ask a more experienced modeler first before you buy something you may not need.
 In any case, you won't likely need to buy any specialized tools to complete your first model.
 Also, don't feel that you have to buy the exact same tools that I use.
 The ones I have recommended have proven themselves to me over the years but they are my choices.
 Go with what you can get or use what you already have.